 Read on to learn about our collaborative partnerships and school-based educational and environmental initiatives to see how the five program goals are central to everything we do.

 Community – University Collaborative

-Students, generally in their first year at middle school, participate in 10 hands-on activities.
+Students, generally in their first year at middle school, participate in 10 hands-on lessons.
 Step by step instructions, goals, props, required preparation, and additional enrichment activities are all included in the written lesson plans.
 Lessons provide learning experiences and tips on how students can put the five PHS key areas or goals into practice in their daily lives.

-Activity titles are:
+Lesson titles are:

 - Healthy Habits